bchubb-web/laravel-seo-manager/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://spatie.be/about-us).
 We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

+## Prerequisites

+You must have a filament panel installed to use this package. you can specify the panel to use this package with the install command

 ## Installation

 You can install the package via composer: